 (i) grievance procedures

 4.2.3 By April 15th of each calendar year, units shall advise each graduate assistant in writing of one (or more) of the following: (a) the assistantship will be renewed for the following academic year or a portion thereof; (b) the assistantship will be renewed provided the assistant is able to meet certain specified conditions; (c) the assistantship will be renewed provided the unit is able to meet certain specified conditions; (d) the assistantship will not be renewed for the following academic year.
 If the assistantship is not renewed, the reasons shall be indicated.
-When citing (b) above, the unit shall include the date the student must satisfactorily complete the specified criteria and the date the unit will notify the student about its decision to renew the assistantship for the appropriate semester(s).
-When citing (c) above, the unit shall include the date it will notify the student about its decision to renew the assistantship for the appropriate semester(s).
+When citing (b) above, the unit shall include the date by which the student must satisfactorily complete the specified criteria and the date by which the unit will notify the student about its decision to renew the assistantship for the appropriate semester(s).
+When citing (c) above, the unit shall include the date by which it will notify the student about its decision to renew the assistantship for the appropriate semester(s).
 Evaluative judgments about students should be communicated in accordance with guidelines in 2.4.8.
-(See all Sections 22.214.171.124.2.4.)
+(See all Sections 2.5.2-188.8.131.52.)

 4.2.4 The Office of the Provost shall establish a campus-wide policy for graduate assistant stipends, taking into account (a) the amount of stipend adequate in relation to the current cost of living, (b) the need to be competitive with other universities, and (c) the availability of resources for graduate assistant stipends.
 (The Office of the Provost shall consult with the Dean of The Graduate School and the University Committee on Graduate Studies on graduate assistant stipend levels.)